juji-io/site/blog/you-can-create-a-chatbot-yes-im-talking-to-you-1.md

 "*I want a chatbot for my business but I don't have the technical skills to build one*."

-"*I can't code so I probably won't be able to build a chatbot."*
+"*I can't code so I probably won't be able to build a chatbot on my own."*

 Learning something new can be intimidating.
-If you have some of the thoughts mentioned above, then this blog post may completely change your thinking and leave you with a new perspective on how easy creating a chatbot can be.
+If you have some of the thoughts mentioned above, this blog post may completely change your thinking and leave you with a new perspective on how easy creating a chatbot can be.

 This is 2020, thanks to great advances in technologies, now you can use a user-friendly chatbot builder to make your own capable AI chatbots **\*without coding and within minutes**.*